andreasdri/tdt4200/ps2/andredri_ps2.md

 a) Explain the terms Threads, Grids, Blocks, and how they relate to one another (if at all) Threads, grids and blocks are a software abstraction used to divide work when programming in the CUDA environment.
-Threads are the main abstraction, and are divided into blocks, and and blocks into grids.
+Threads are the main abstraction, and are divided into blocks, and blocks into grids.
 Both blocks and grids can be multiple dimensions.
 This level of abstraction with grids and blocks makes better GPU's able to execute the program faster by simply running more blocks concurrently.

 *Thread* is a sequence of instructions that a processor can run.
 Threads are part of a program and they can somewhat run independent, though synchronisation often is needed.
-This gives the a program with different threads to have some threads running while others are blocked while waiting for i/o.
-In CUDA programming there are usually way more threads than in regular CPU programming.
+This gives the a program with different threads to have some threads running while others are blocked while waiting for I/O. In CUDA programming there are usually way more threads than in regular CPU programming.

 *Blocks* are "Blocks" or a group of threads.
 The threads in a block can communicate with each other.

 *Grids* are collection of blocks which are passed to the kernel for execution.

 b)